oscarvantol/oscarvantol.github.io/blog-infrastructure-as-code.md

 ## Infrastructure as code

-Creating your resources automatically will pay off really quickly.
-Let's say you dream up some new piece of code that uses some storage service and web service in Azure, it is only a few clicks to create it in the portal.
+Creating your resources automatically will pay off real quickly.
+Let's say you dream up some new piece of code that uses some storage service and web service in Azure, it is only a few clicks to create these in the Azure Portal.
 But you will probably do this in a safe development environment were you have all the access you can dream of.
 Your two new services and their configuration will also be deployed in one or more test environments and the production environment.
-Scripting and parameterizing the creation of these resources them will make you more efficient really quickly.
+Scripting and parameterizing the creation of these resources them will make you more efficient fast.
 An extra benefit is that your scripts can be reviewed and that issues with for example naming convention can be spotted early on.
 If you treat you scripts as code and store them in a version control system you have perfect historical record of how a resource was created.

 **Great let's do this!
 Tell me how!**